Frequently Asked Questions

 Children must also stay home if they

-throat, influenza, or other moderately or severly serious
+throat, influenza or other moderately or severly serious

 illnesses.
 If you are not sure if you need to keep